Last Updated on October 19, 2020

 Increased Risk of Autism from EMFs

-The BioInitiative Report also suggests that ELF and RF radiation are likely to increase in risk of autism as well as the symptoms of autism, putting those that suffer from autism, as well as children, couples planning a family, and mothers-to-be at particular risk.
+The BioInitiative Report also suggests that ELF and RF radiation are likely to increase the risk of autism as well as the symptoms of autism, putting those that suffer from autism, as well as children, future parents, and mothers-to-be at particular risk.
 Martha Herbert, MD, warns that while further research focuses on investigating the link between EMF exposure and autism, EMF exposure for the above risk groups should be minimized as much as possible.

 EMFs Linked to Developmental Problems